raunak2007/student/README.md

 ### WSL and/or Ubuntu installation requirements
 - The result of these step is Ubuntu tools to run preview server.
 These procedures were created using [jekyllrb.com](https://jekyllrb.com/docs/installation/ubuntu/)
-- Run scripts in scripts directory of teacher repo: setup_ubuntu.sh and activate.sh.
+- Run scripts in scripts directory of student repo: setup_ubuntu.sh and activate.sh.
 Or, follow commands below.
 ```bash
 ## WSL/Ubuntu commands
 # sudo apt install, installs packages for Ubuntu